woodsprocise/Personal-Professional-Project-Work/README.md

 ---

 *Thank you for taking the time to review my work.
-I am always open to collaboration, feedback, and new opportunities in sports analytics.*
+I am always open to collaboration, feedback, and new opportunities in analytics.*